aws-samples/amazon-bedrock-samples/docs/poc-to-prod/inference-profiles/inference-profile-basics.md

 1. Ensure an AWS account has been created: [Link](https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-creating.html)
 2. Ensure the user has permissions to access the correct models in Amazon Bedrock: [Link](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html)
 3. This Notebook was created in Amazon SageMaker in the us-west-2 region.
 If using this notebook in an outside environment ensure the AWS credentials are set correctly.
-If using in a different region, ensure the region variable is changed and that Amazon Bedrock Custom Inference Profiles are available in that region.
+If using in a different region, ensure the region variable is changed and that Amazon Bedrock application inference profiles are available in that region.

-<h2> Notebook Code with Comments
+<h2> Notebook Code with Comments </h2>

 <h3> Setting up the Bedrock clients </h3>